 - 9.76 Council Tax policy is to increase by 2% the Adult Social Care Precept.
 This precept has to be highlighted separately on the face of the Council Tax bill.
-This increase will generate an additional £1.873m Council Tax income for 2020/21 (inclusive of an additional £0.015m generated from the increase to the tax base) - 9.77 In addition, the increase to the tax base for 2020/21 also impacts on previous years ASCP figures and generates an additional £0.057m on top of historic amounts which will, alongside all other precept income, be passported to Adult Social Care services.
+This increase will generate an additional £1.873m Council Tax income for 2020/21 (inclusive of an additional £0.015m generated from the increase to the tax base). - 9.77 In addition, the increase to the tax base for 2020/21 also impacts on previous years ASCP figures and generates an additional £0.058m on top of historic amounts which will, alongside all other precept income, be passported to Adult Social Care services.

-9.78 The increased Parish Precept expenditure referenced at paragraph 9.47 reflects the increase to the respective Parish tax bases, prior to any changes to the actual precept for 2020/21.
-The tax base growth applicable to the Parish Precepts in 2020/21 generates additional resources at a value of £0.002m resulting in total Parish Precepts of £0.280m.
+9.78 The expenditure referenced at paragraph 9.47 reflects the increase to the 2020/21 Parish Precepts and their respective Parish tax bases.
+The 2020/21 Parish Precepts (see paragraphs 15.7 and 15.8) and the applicable tax base growth generates additional resources at a value of £0.013m resulting in total Parish Precepts income of £0.291m.